 \subsection{PMT calibration}

 As indicated above, ID PMT gains were monitored with a blue LED embedded at the inner surface of the ID, triggered by a 1PPS GPS signal.
 The LED's intensity was first adjusted for SPE-compatible occupancy in LED-associated events.
 Then, the gain of each ID PMT was calculated from the SPE event mean charge in the LED data, accumulated over one week.
 Figure~\ref{fig:1pe-gain-history} shows the time evolution of all ID SPE gains relative to the first week's gain.
 A gradual decrease in this ID PMT gain was observed over the entire data-taking period.
-This observed gain evolution in each PMT was then corrected to convert the detected charge to the number of PEs.
+A gain drop of about 1\% was observed after conducting the neutron calibration in December 2016 using the Y/Be source which generated a high rate of bright light events.
+That drop was recovered though after the Xe purification work.
+All PMT's gain were equalized to $10^{7}$ at the onset.
+The observed gain evolution in each PMT was then corrected to convert the detected charge to the number of PEs.